tessercat/daoistic-book/daodejing/36/english.md

 Trying to control them
-ends up empowering them.
+just provokes them.

 Trying to weaken them
-ends up strengthening them.
+just strengthens them.

 Trying to hurt them
-ends up helping them.
+just helps them.

 Trying to divide them
-ends up uniting them.
+just unites them.

 They call that
 a glimmer of enlightenment.